L4STeam/linux/README.md

 While dualpi2 can work with DCTCP, DCTCP suffers from a few unfortunate interactions with GSO/pacing/..., resulting in under-utilization.
-As a result, we advice you to use tcp_prague which currently has basic fixes to those limitations.
+As a result, we advise you to use tcp_prague which currently has basic fixes to those limitations.
 Note that this might still under-perform in heavily virtualized settings, as scheduling becomes less reliable.